 Join FOT for a day of history and fun!
 We’ll meet at 10:30 at Kingsley which is Northeast of Jacksonville, for a guided tour of the cabins and examination of artifacts that have been found at the site.
 Then, we’ll go to the Cummer in Downtown Jacksonville where we will enjoy lunch and a guided tour of the Meissen Collection.

-Join us for this special tour of Savannah Families Abroad: the Consumption of Culture in the 19th Century.
-Our youngest patrons are invited to the museum for story time, a special tour, and an art activity.
+This event has been canceled.
+Start your day with art with our new and combined programs!
+Once a month, our youngest patrons are invited to the Jepson Center for story time, a special tour, and an art activity.
 Strollers, crying babies, toddlers, and older siblings are all welcome here.
-Come play and learn with us! $5 per child / adult members free / adult non-members $12
+This month’s featured exhibition is The Journey is Mine, Chapter One, an #art912 exhibition of paintings by Savannah-based artist William Kwamena-Poh.
+Come play and learn with us! $5 per child Adult members free…